Mobile Automation using Selendroid (Part-I):

 This tutorial is divided into two parts:

-What You Will Learn:
+What Will You Learn:

 What is Selendroid?

-Why Selendroid?
+Why use Selendroid?

 - Supports Selenium as a scripting language

-- Supports all Android Versions
+- Compatible with all Android versions

-- Works on a native, hybrid and web-based application
+- Supports native, hybrid, and web-based applications

-- It supports object recognition using object properties
+- Supports object recognition using object properties

 - Easy to implement

-A simple Architecture of Selendroid
+A simple architecture of Selendroid

 Feature | Selendroid | Appium |